-Generally, in movies and culture, driving gloves come with a too fast for most roads little sports coupe, but that doesn’t have to be the case.
+Generally, in the best car movies, driving gloves have become associated with the fastest cars, but that doesn’t have to be the case.
 If the inclement weather requires a glove to keep your digits warm, driving gloves are great, because they’re dual purpose.
 If you have a jaw-dropping car or just an opportunity to drive one for a few miles, the leather gloves add a nice touch to the driving experience.
 And above all else, there is a reason why the elite F1 racers wear them, so why wouldn’t you when you’re driving to VONS to pick up a gallon of milk.

 Pratt and Hart Touchscreen Leather Driving Gloves